YYZ - VCE

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Venice Marco Polo Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Toronto to Venice, you should consider leaving on a Saturday and avoid Wednesdays if you are looking for the best rates.
-For your return to Toronto, you’ll find the best rates on Saturdays and the most expensive ones on Wednesdays.
+For your return to Toronto, you’ll find the best rates on Saturdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Venice Marco Polo Airport?